Client consent documents Internal use only

 The Practice cannot provide crisis support through the client portal or email.
 If you are in a psychiatric emergency, call 988 or 911.

-4. Telehealth services
+4. Telehealth

 Telehealth sessions are subject to the same policies as in-person sessions.
 Clients are responsible for ensuring a private environment.
-If you are located outside Texas during a telehealth session, please notify your therapist in advance.
+If you are located outside Texas during a telehealth session, notify your therapist in advance.

-7. Minor clients
+5. Minor clients

 Clients may discontinue services at any time.
 The Practice asks that clients participate in a final session when possible so that termination can be clinically addressed and referrals made.